spesmilo/electrum-docs/hardfork.rst

 using a block explorer website.

-Note: If the BTC chain is slower than the BU chain and requires higher fees, you may want to bump the fee only after the BU chain has confirmed the first transaction.
+Note: If the BTC chain is slower than the BU chain and requires higher fees, you may as well bump the fee only after the BU chain has confirmed the first transaction.